-Housing in Seattle tends to be more expensive and more difficult to find than other parts of the Puget Sound.
-The average price of a studio is $920, 1-bedroom is $1200 and 2-bedroom is $1550.
-Those considering Seattle should start their search for housing at least a month before starting classes.
-Rather than securing housing sight unseen, we encourage you to allow time to research and look once in the area.
+Housing in Seattle tends to be more expensive than other parts of the Puget Sound region.
+The average price of a studio is approximately $1,200, 1-bedroom is approximately $1,800, and 2-bedroom is in the range of $2,200, depending on the neighborhood and general location.
+We encourage new students to start their search for housing at least one month before classes begin.
+Rather than securing housing sight unseen, we recommend that you to allow time to research and, if possible, visit the area.

-Many apartments outside of the immediate Seattle area offer move-in incentives.
-Public transportation is available, thus making living outside of the area a very viable, and less expensive, option.
-Most apartment managers ask for first and last month's rent as well as damage or cleaning deposits.
-Don't be surprised if you have to pay for a credit check, as it is standard practice in the Northwest.
+Many apartments in Seattle proper as well as outside the immediate area offer move-in incentives.
+The many recently-constructed apartment complexes offer secured entry, on-site or in-unit laundry, and other amenities.
+Seattle's public transportation system has undergone significant improvements and expansion, making living outside of the immediate area a more viable and less expensive option.
+Note that many apartment managers ask for first and last month's rent as well as damage or cleaning deposits.
+Don't be surprised if you have to pay for a credit check as it is standard practice in the Northwest.

 - First Hill

-- The home of our main campus and known to many as "Pill Hill," it is also the site of several hospitals, many of them nationally recognized.
+- Close to campus and known to many as "Pill Hill," First Hill is also the site of several large, nationally-recognized healthcare facilities.
 The area earned its name because it was one of the first established neighborhoods in Seattle.
-To secure housing in this area, drive around to spot "room for rent" signs and apartments in the charming homes built on the hill.

 - Capitol Hill

-- Seattle meets San Francisco.
-Just north of First Hill and the main campus, this is one of Seattle's most lively and diverse neighborhoods.
-Houses, apartments and mansions surround the popular Broadway shopping area where you can find vintage clothing, book boutiques and several cafes.
-The Asian Art Museum is tucked away in Volunteer Park, a large community hub offering a dog park and a Conservatory.
+- Just north of the Seattle U campus, "the Hill" is home to Seattle's LGBT community and is one of the city's most lively, diverse, and popular neighborhoods.
+Houses, apartments and mansions surround the popular Broadway shopping area where you can find vintage clothing, specialty boutiques, and a bevy of cafes and bars.
+The Asian Art Museum is tucked away in Volunteer Park, a large community hub offering a dog park and a historic Conservatory.

 - Beacon Hill

-- This artsy neighborhood known as "Funky Fremont" is filled with great shops and 50's and 60's kitsch (check out the statue of Lenin and the Fremont Rocket).
-This wonderful spot has not yet been discovered by tourists and is truly a Seattle community.
-The Sunday Fremont Market is well known in the area.
-Finding an apartment in Fremont can be a challenge.
-Average rent is much the same as Green Lake and Wallingford.
+- This artsy neighborhood known as "Funky Fremont" is filled with great shops and 50's and 60's kitsch (check out the statue of Lenin and the Fremont Troll).
+This wonderful spot has only recently been discovered by tourists and is truly a Seattle community.
+The Sunday Fremont Market is a local favorite in the area.

 - Green Lake

-- Definitely more geared to the "yuppie" community, it is the location of one of Seattleites favorite spots.
-The lake itself takes over most of the community leaving only a few square miles for its inhabitants.
+- Renowned as a "yuppie" community, Green Lake is a favorite spot for Seattleites.
+The lake itself takes up most of the community, leaving only a few square miles for its inhabitants.
 For the fitness buff, there is a 3-mile paved trail around the lake for walking, running and rollerblading.
-It is where people go to see and be seen.
+It is definitely the place to see and be seen.

 - International District

 - To the south of the Central district and First Hill overlooking Lake Washington, the Mount Baker neighborhood combines charming older homes with sweeping views of Mount Rainier and Lake Washington.
-This politically active community of 3,500 residents, in the heart of Rainier Valley, is one of Seattle's most economically and racially diverse neighborhoods.
+This politically active community in the heart of Rainier Valley is one of Seattle's most economically and racially diverse neighborhoods.

-- 456 ft above sea level, Queen Anne is home to one of Seattle's most fashionable neighborhoods.
-Named after the Queen Anne style homes built by early residents, the hill borders the Seattle Center built for the 1962 World's Fair.
+- 456 ft above sea level, Queen Anne is home to one of Seattle's most fashionable locales.
+Named after the Queen Anne style homes built by early residents, the hill borders the Seattle Center and the Space Needle, built for the 1962 World's Fair.
 Great restaurants, shops and theaters are just a few of the benefits here.
 Room for rent signs and postings at the local markets are great ways to find a place to share.

 - Seward Park